bazaarvoice/bv-ui-core/CONTRIBUTING.md

 Once you have your local clone, run `npm install` in order to install all dependencies.

-Once the install completes, run `npm run lint` and `npm run test` to run the linting and testing.
+Once the install completes, run `npm run lint` and `npm test` to run the linting and testing.
 If you see no output from the linting, and 100% passing tests from the test execution, then you're good to go.

 ## Local Development with another project